 Here’s the wonderful display that caught my eye in the magazine.
 If you go to Jane’s website you can buy the larger kits with all materials (except hook) for just £8.95.

 We first became interested in the custom of decorated Easter trees when we lived in Germany in the 1980s with two small children.
 Some of the items on my other tree date from that time, and others have been added over the years.

 In Germany whole trees are decorated with hundreds of hollow eggs, but often a branch is brought indoors to add to the decorations in the home.
 Not just eggs, but chicks, rabbits, indeed anything related to Spring.
 Below is the 2017 arrangement, and I’ve added a little knitted Easter basket as well this year.

-For other Easter crafts related posts of mine click on Chirpy Chicks, and Easter Eggstra, or go to my other website and read about Easter Expectations.
+For other Easter crafts related posts of mine click on Chirpy Chicks, Easter Eggstra, and Ready For the Hunt, or go to my other website and read about Easter Expectations.